cvlmtg/monarc/docs/usage.md

 This is the equivalent of Flux's or Redux's reducer concept, i.e. a function that accepts a `state` and an `action` and returns the new state.

+**NOTE:** MONARC assumes that your state is immutable, i.e. every changes produces a new state.
+However MONARC is not tied to any implementation, so you can choose the framework you prefer, like [immutable.js](https://immutable-js.github.io/immutable-js/), [immer](https://immerjs.github.io/immer/docs/introduction), etc.

 *counter-reducer.js*
 ```js
 export default function reduce(state, action) {